 Briefing

-The U.S. Securities and Exchange Commission (SEC) approved generic listing standards for exchange-traded products (ETPs) holding spot commodities, including digital assets, on September 17, 2025.
-This action permits such ETPs to list and trade on national securities exchanges without requiring prior individual SEC approval under Section 19(b) of the Securities Exchange Act of 1934, thereby significantly streamlining market entry for digital asset investment vehicles and reducing operational friction.
+The Securities and Exchange Commission (SEC) has approved proposed rule changes enabling national securities exchanges to adopt generic listing standards for exchange-traded products (ETPs) holding spot commodities, including digital assets.
+This significant development permits these ETPs to list and trade without requiring prior individual SEC approval under Section 19(b) of the Securities Exchange Act of 1934, effectively streamlining market entry for digital asset investment vehicles.
+The approval, announced on September 17, 2025, reflects a strategic shift to foster innovation and enhance investor access within established capital markets.

 Context